dhoer/chef-selenium/README.md

 #### Requirements

 - [PhantomJS](http://phantomjs.org/) must be installed outside of this cookbook.
+- Windows nodes have the option to run in the foreground and that requires a username and password for auto-logon.
-- Windows nodes require an account (e.g., username/password/domain) for auto-logon.
-Note that the password is stored unencrypted under windows registry: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.
+Note that the password is stored unencrypted under windows registry:
+`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.

 #### Examples